Andrea-Papaleo/SpiedieDocs/docs/docs/spiedie_modules.md

 ## <a name="module_intro"></a> Spiedie Modules

 Spiedie uses a module system to load software into a user's environment.
-With the exception of some (i.e. python), software on Spiedie is not accessible by sefault, and must be loaded through the module system.
+With the exception of some (i.e. python), software on Spiedie is not accessible by default, and must be loaded through the module system.
 The reason for this is to accommodate as many users as possible, as specific versions of software may be needed for different users.
 The module system enables users to easily switch between different software versions depending on individual need.

 ### <a name="avail"></a> Available Modules